mattyv/FlashRadixTree/README.md

 In the case of our Radix tree this can give us an advantage.

 ### How to search fast then using this advantage?
-The children of the tree will always have a unique first character, so we can assume that if we have a match of the first character and the node in question is End-of-word with no children, then we have a match, and we can save the comparison on the remaining characters.
+The children of the tree will always have a unique first character, so we can assume that if we have a match of the first character and the node in question is 'End-of-word' with no children, then we have a match, and we can save the comparison on the remaining characters.
 Likewise if we find a node which is end of word with children, and the lengths of the key and prefix match we can also save a full comparison as this must be the key we're looking for.
-This may be an advantage, especially in situations with very long keys.
+This is an advantage for most keys sizes, but especially in situations with very long keys.
 For this reason the FlashRadixTree has two match modes specified on construction, "Partial" and "Exact".
 Where partial assumes the case above, and Exact matches the entire key when required.

 The non uniform nature of keys is an interesting case which this structure tries to focus on.
 In many cases you may find that some keys are more active than others. this is probably very true of a lot of other scenarios.
 Can we optimise for this.
 Well..? this is a ticky one...